baedyl/client-vue/README.md

 #               >mongod
 Step 6: Using your web server publish the client-vue folder on your local machine,
-        if you are using Google Chrome web server you will probably get an URL like this one: http://127.0.0.1:port/
+        if you are using Google Chrome web server you will probably get an URL like this one: http://127.0.0.1:port/ The page support all CRUD operations on the restaurant collection, dynamic pagination and the search of a restaurant using its name.
+We used the Element library for some of the inputs, the el-select and el-table tags did not worked so well so we sticked to pure HTML for those...